IT’S OFFICIAL: DIAGON ALLEY IS OPEN AS OF JULY 8

 Finally, and perhaps most innovatively, an actual Hogwarts Express train and track system will transport guests from King’s Cross Station, part of the new Diagon Alley area inside Universal Studios Florida, over to Hogsmeade Station, set on the outskirts of Hogsmeade inside Islands of Adventure.

-In other words, once the expansion opens, guests will be able to follow in Harry’s very own footsteps as he prepared for his first year at Hogwarts by purchasing supplies in Diagon Alley and then hopping aboard the Hogwarts Express at Platform 9 3/4 and traveling across the land – in this case, between two theme parks – on his way to Hogwarts School of Witchcraft and Wizardry.
+Guests will be able to follow in Harry’s very own footsteps as he prepared for his first year at Hogwarts by purchasing supplies in Diagon Alley and then hopping aboard the Hogwarts Express at Platform 9 3/4 and traveling across the land – in this case, between two theme parks – on his way to Hogwarts School of Witchcraft and Wizardry.

 When riding the train between stations, guests will not see outside.
 Rather, they will look out “windows” that project new Harry Potter stories, giving the illusion of traveling from one destination to the other while having a few magical encounters.

 To see exactly where the tracks are, click here to open our map, switch it to Satellite View, and zoom in on the blue line.
-Please note that, in the top image above, what you’re seeing in the foreground are the Hogwarts Express ride vehicles waiting to be installed on the tracks, which happened October 24, 2013:

 The role of King’s Cross Station at Diagon Alley